-The rest of this article explains these differences and will hopefully give you an understanding of which solution is better for your business.
+The rest of this article explains these differences in detail & will hopefully give you an understanding of which solution is best for your business.

 Benefits of Partnering With A Payment Facilitator

-By working directly with a payment facilitator, there are a bunch of benefits that you cannot obtain in other merchant solutions.
+By working directly with a payment facilitator, there are a bunch of benefits that you cannot obtain under the payment processor model.

-A payment facilitator is able to sign up merchants more efficiently than an ISO or payment processor because the merchant receives a sub merchant id.
-Therefore, the payment facilitator can approve an account within a matter of minutes and determine how much information is required for account approval.
+A payment facilitator is able to sign up merchants more efficiently than an ISO or payment processor because the merchant receives a sub-merchant id.
+Therefore, the payment facilitator can approve an account within a matter of minutes.

-A payment facilitator is able to offer a cheaper solution than an ISO/payment processor because of their streamlined payments solution.
-As a result, the payment facilitator model has less steps and entities in the process.
-This translates into less costs, which the facilitator can then pass on to you the merchant as a result.
+A payment facilitator is able to offer a cheaper solution than an ISO/payment processor because of its streamlined payments solution.
+As a result, the payment facilitator model has fewer steps and entities in the process.
+This translates into fewer costs, which the facilitator can then pass on to you the merchant as a result.

-As a result, most can support a multitude of payment solutions other than in-person payments.
-A great payment facilitator will offer a solution that allows a diverse set of payment methods.
-A merchant should be able to accept payments online, in-person, by invoice, or on the go.
-The sky is the limit.
+As a result, most payment facilitators can support a multitude of payment solutions other than in-person payments.
+A great payment facilitator will tailor-fit their payment technology to any solution you need.

 Technology Integration & Reseller Partners

 Another great benefit of payment facilitators is the flexibility that they have.
-Flexibility allows a payment facilitator to offer a completely customizable and seamless payments solution to a partner organization.
+Flexibility allows a payment facilitator to offer a completely customizable & seamless payment solution to a partner organization.

-Payment facilitators are able to offer additional benefits to the merchant, such as instant funding, because they underwrite transactions themselves.
+Payment facilitators are able to offer additional benefits to the merchant, such as instant funding because they underwrite transactions themselves.
 Therefore, they have more control over the timing of deposits.
-However, the benefits to a merchant are endless based on technology developments.
+However, the benefits provided to a merchant are endless based on technological developments.